Luis Robert Player Props: White Sox vs. Angels

-On Monday, Luis Robert (batting .184 in his past 10 games) and the Chicago White Sox play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 8:10 PM ET.
+The Chicago White Sox, including Luis Robert (.225 on-base percentage in past 10 games, 82 points below season-long percentage), take on starter Tyler Anderson and the Los Angeles Angels at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

-In his last game he had a hitless performance (0-for-5 with an RBI) against the Tigers.
+In his last game he had a hitless performance (0-for-4) against the Angels.

 Luis Robert Game Info & Props vs. the Angels